jamesdickson6/ajaxify/README.md

 <script type="text/javascript" src="/js/jquery.ajaxify-1.0.min.js"></script>
 ```

-Ajaxify all the links with class="ajaxLink"
+Make all elements with *class="ajaxLink"* load the *#mycontainer* element with the result of their *href?format=ajax*
 ```js
 $(document).ajaxify(".ajaxLink", {update:"#mycontainer"})
 ```

-Options for link handling come from the link itself!
-It's html attributes, so render your links like this:
+Options for link handling come from the link itself!  (it's html attributes).

+So render your links like this:
 ```html
 <a class="ajaxLink" href="/mypage" update="#mycontainer" jsbefore="someFunction();" format="ajax">My Page</a>
 ```
-I've also written a grails TagLib to do just this..

 Options specified on a link will take presedence over those passed to **.ajaxify()**

+I've also written a tiny Grails TagLib for easy link rendering...

 ## Link Handling
 The default behavior of **Ajaxify.defaultHandler** might be all you ever need.
 It supports lots of options.
-Check out the code to see what options (html attributes) might be useful to you.
+Check out the [code](ajaxify/tree/master/jquery.ajaxify.js) to see what options (html attributes) might be useful to you.

-You can write your own javascript handler function and then use that instead.
+You could write your own javascript handler function and use that instead.
 Like this:
 ```js
 function myCoolHandler(state) { ... }
 $(document).ajaxify(".ajaxCool", {handle: myCoolHandler})